paca-dev/paca-dev.github.io/_jobs/output--about-careers-job-offers-SeniorSalesPartners-and-IndirectChannels.pdf.md

   - "Strong negotiation skills, proficient in managing complex negotiations, identify and address hidden agendas"
   - "A previous experience in a software startup would be appreciated, as well as knowledge in Open Source Business Models"
   - "Established contacts and relationships with potential channel partners and end customers"
-  - "Be a market-sensing leader that obtains competitive knowledge and critical information"
+  - "Ability to obtain competitive knowledge and critical information"
   - "Ability to organize and manage multiple priorities"
   - "Outstanding communication abilities and excellent interpersonal skills and listening skills"
   - "Strong presentation and oral and written skills are required"
   - "Ability to complete weekly metrics to ensure successful performance as well as forecast"
-  - "Ability to thrive in a fast paced environment"
+  - "Ability to thrive in a fast-paced environment"
   - "Ability to travel domestically and internationally"
   - "Practice of CRM, and all office software"
+  - "Displays a relentless commitment to win"
+  - "Displays personal & corporate integrity"
+  - "Displays leadership through innovation in everything you do"
+  - "Displays a passion for what you do and a drive to improve"
+  - "Mastery of at least both English and French languages"
-jobnicetohaves:
+jobnicetohaves: []
-  - "Knowledge of Cloud and/or Open Source models would be appreciated"
 jobisremote: false
 jobisfulltime: true
 jobisinternship: false
 jobisparttime: false
 jobisonsite: true
 jobishybridonsite: false
-jobpublisheddate: "2022-11-30"
+jobpublisheddate: "2022-03-31"
-jobwheretoapply: "France"
+jobwheretoapply: "Denis.Caromel@ActiveEon.com"
 jobspokenlanguages:
   - "English"
   - "French"